Irikos/Calibration_stand/README.md

+# Old Project - archived, not much to see here.

 # Calibration stand for IMU sensors

 Arduino API for moving the stand 90 and 180 degrees, with a home function.
 The API is used by a desktop application written in C#.